ebarbosahsi/azure-docs.es-es/articles/azure-cache-for-redis/cache-web-app-howto.md

         }
     }

+    private static Lazy<ConnectionMultiplexer> CreateConnection()
+    {
+        return new Lazy<ConnectionMultiplexer>(() =>
+        {
+            string cacheConnection = ConfigurationManager.AppSettings["CacheConnection"].ToString();
+            return ConnectionMultiplexer.Connect(cacheConnection);
+        });
+    }

+    private static void CloseConnection(Lazy<ConnectionMultiplexer> oldConnection)
+    {
+        if (oldConnection == null)
+            return;

+        try
+        {
+            oldConnection.Value.Close();
+        }
+        catch (Exception)
+        {
+            // Example error condition: if accessing oldConnection.Value causes a connection attempt and that fails.
+        }
+    }

+    /// <summary>
+    /// Force a new ConnectionMultiplexer to be created.
+    /// NOTES:
+    ///     1.
+Users of the ConnectionMultiplexer MUST handle ObjectDisposedExceptions, which can now happen as a result of calling ForceReconnect().
+    ///     2.
+Don't call ForceReconnect for Timeouts, just for RedisConnectionExceptions or SocketExceptions.
+    ///     3.
+Call this method every time you see a connection exception.
+The code will:
+    ///         a. wait to reconnect for at least the "ReconnectErrorThreshold" time of repeated errors before actually reconnecting
+    ///         b. not reconnect more frequently than configured in "ReconnectMinFrequency"
+    /// </summary>
+    public static void ForceReconnect()
+    {
+        var utcNow = DateTimeOffset.UtcNow;
+        long previousTicks = Interlocked.Read(ref lastReconnectTicks);
+        var previousReconnectTime = new DateTimeOffset(previousTicks, TimeSpan.Zero);
+        TimeSpan elapsedSinceLastReconnect = utcNow - previousReconnectTime;

+        // If multiple threads call ForceReconnect at the same time, we only want to honor one of them. if (elapsedSinceLastReconnect < ReconnectMinFrequency)
+            return;

+        lock (reconnectLock)
+        {
+            utcNow = DateTimeOffset.UtcNow;
+            elapsedSinceLastReconnect = utcNow - previousReconnectTime;

+            if (firstErrorTime == DateTimeOffset.MinValue)
+            {
+                // We haven't seen an error since last reconnect, so set initial values. firstErrorTime = utcNow;
+                previousErrorTime = utcNow;
+                return;
+            }

+            if (elapsedSinceLastReconnect < ReconnectMinFrequency)
+                return; // Some other thread made it through the check and the lock, so nothing to do.

+            TimeSpan elapsedSinceFirstError = utcNow - firstErrorTime;
+            TimeSpan elapsedSinceMostRecentError = utcNow - previousErrorTime;

+            bool shouldReconnect =
+                elapsedSinceFirstError >= ReconnectErrorThreshold // Make sure we gave the multiplexer enough time to reconnect on its own if it could.
+                && elapsedSinceMostRecentError <= ReconnectErrorThreshold; // Make sure we aren't working on stale data (e.g. if there was a gap in errors, don't reconnect yet).

+            // Update the previousErrorTime timestamp to be now (e.g. this reconnect request). previousErrorTime = utcNow;

+            if (!shouldReconnect)
+                return;

+            firstErrorTime = DateTimeOffset.MinValue;
+            previousErrorTime = DateTimeOffset.MinValue;

+            Lazy<ConnectionMultiplexer> oldConnection = lazyConnection;
+            CloseConnection(oldConnection);
+            lazyConnection = CreateConnection();
+            Interlocked.Exchange(ref lastReconnectTicks, utcNow.UtcTicks);
+        }
+    }

+    // In real applications, consider using a framework such as
+    // Polly to make it easier to customize the retry approach. private static T BasicRetry<T>(Func<T> func)
+    {
+        int reconnectRetry = 0;
+        int disposedRetry = 0;

+        while (true)
+        {
+            try
+            {
+                return func();
+            }
+            catch (Exception ex) when (ex is RedisConnectionException || ex is SocketException) {
+                reconnectRetry++;
+                if (reconnectRetry > RetryMaxAttempts)
+                    throw;
+                ForceReconnect();
+            }
+            catch (ObjectDisposedException)
+            {
+                disposedRetry++;
+                if (disposedRetry > RetryMaxAttempts)
+                    throw;
+            }
+        }
+    }

+    public static IDatabase GetDatabase()
+    {
+        return BasicRetry(() => Connection.GetDatabase());
+    }

+    public static System.Net.EndPoint[] GetEndPoints()
+    {
+        return BasicRetry(() => Connection.GetEndPoints());
+    }

+    public static IServer GetServer(string host, int port) {
+        return BasicRetry(() => Connection.GetServer(host, port));
+    }
     ```

 4. En el **Explorador de soluciones**, expanda la carpeta **Vistas** > **Compartido**.
 Después, abra el archivo *_Layout.cshtml*.